Essential Layering for Bikepacking: The Six-pack Method

 In a nutshell, there are six pieces of apparel that can be packed as a near-complete kit in addition to “what you’re wearing” in normal temps: a pair of shorts, a merino T-shirt, socks, footwear, and gloves.
 Some folks may choose to bring a spare pair of undies or socks, while others might not.
 Then there’s the option to have warmers or additional foot and hand coverings.
 But the six core item layering pack list is laid out below.
 Note this can all fit into a standard seat pack or saddlebag.

 To start, lightweight merino top and bottom layers make up the base.
 The key word here is merino, for reasons we’ll spell out further down.
 Next, a button-down, flannel, or wool zip-up makes a great second layer with a puffy or insulating jacket as the warm layer up top.
-The flannel and insulating jacket are both somewhat optional, and one can sometimes be used instead of the other, depending on the temperatures.
+The flannel and insulating jacket are both somewhat optional, and one can sometimes be used instead of the other, depending on the temperature.
 For weekend trips, I usually leave one of them at home, depending on how low the temperatures are going to get.
-Colder usually means that I bring the puffy, and vice versa.
+Colder usually means I bring the puffy and vice versa.
 For a big trip, they both go into the pack list.
 For bottoms, “long johns” or long underwear make the underlayer.
 Again, merino is ideal.
 Lastly, a rain shell (or windbreaker) and rain pants are the last outer layer to keep out the wind or rain (or mosquitos!).

 In part one of this roundup, we cover the first four components of this system, as well as a few handy wind and light weather shells.
 Read on for details on each of the categories, accompanied by a list of several of our favorite examples, most of which have been tested to great lengths.